 All the lessons from the original programme have been arranged into a two-year rolling programme (Cycle A and Cycle B), and although some of the lessons appear in both Cycle A and Cycle B, they have been designed so that pupils will still have a different learning experience each year, depending on their year group.

 The mixed-age planning for Years 1/2, Years 3/ 4 and Years 5/6 are divided into five topics areas:

 - Family and Relationships

 - Safety and the Changing Body

 - Economic Wellbeing

 All the lessons include differentiated content to ensure the learning needs of all pupils are met across both year groups.
-The content follow the same format as previous lessons, with a lesson introduction, main activity, plenary, support for differentiation, assessment and key vocabulary.
+The content follows the same format as previous lessons, with a lesson introduction, main activity, plenary, support for differentiation, assessment and key vocabulary.

-By following the two-year cycle, teachers can be confident that they are covering all the statutory content in a progressive programm, although there is also coverage of non-statutory aspects of PSHE education and Citizenship to give children the broad and balanced curriculum they need.
+By following the two-year cycle, teachers can be confident that they are covering all the statutory content in a progressive programme, although there is also coverage of non-statutory aspects of PSHE education and Citizenship to give children the broad and balanced curriculum they need.

 How are age-sensitive topics covered?